 When this toggle switch is set to on/green, you can use any of your registered fingerprints to authorize purchases from the iTunes Store or App Store in place of typing out your iTunes password.

-Setting Up Face ID on Your iPhone X
+Setting Up Face ID on Your iPhone X or Newer

 Face ID scans the iPhone X user’s face to unlock the device, allow purchases from the iTunes and App Stores, and to allow Apple Pay payments.
 With a quick glance at the screen of the iPhone X, the user can enable all of the same types of tasks that a passcode or Touch ID did on previous iPhone models.
 For more information, visit the Apple Support website.